-Best Books That Will Help You Overcome Body Dysmorphic Disorder
+Best Books on Overcoming Body Dysmorphic Disorder

 Body Dysmorphic Disorder (BDD) is a body image disorder when one is obsessed with a perceived flaw in their appearance.
-The sufferer could be dissatisfied with a part of their body, their face, their hair, their skin, the size of their body etc.
+The sufferer could be dissatisfied with a part of their body, their face, their hair, their skin, the size of their body, etc.

 They often spend a lot of time fixing their appearance to camouflage their flaws and the perceived flaws can be imagined or minor to others.
 The signs and symptoms vary according to different BDD sufferers.
 Some might also suffer from social anxiety or depression.